Låt oss börja med krysset (Let’s start with the X)

 The stakes are high in Linda Hofvander’s pictorial world.
 “None of the images is a perfect illusion”, as she herself puts it, “and they are easily revealed.”
 I take on the challenge, but find myself after a while on the opposite side of the fence.
 Her images deftly reflect my perspective and make my eyes accountable.
 To see is to love, and one might as well just surrender to the fact!

-When Linda Hofvander was my student at the School of Photography in Gothenburg, we often spoke of her work in terms of research.
+When Linda Hofvander was my student at the School of Photography in Gothenburg, we often spoke of her work in terms of basic research.
 She would, for example, depict phenomena such as heat, cold and surface tension in a pragmatic albeit narrative manner.
 No abstractions in the form of graphs and diagrams, but instead another presentation of proof, namely the photographic image.
 With skill of hand and a strict imagery she excelled in this magical form of realism.

 I take note that Hofvander’s latest images possess the same research-like quality, but here it is the act of seeing itself and the conventions surrounding it that are coerced.
 The photographic gaze, in other words.
 And as far as I can tell, no other gaze exists than that of the camera eye in Hofvander’s mirrors.
 Here we are confronted by images that describe scale relationships and perspectives.
 Signs that emerge in our apparatus of understanding as pragmatic dispatches from the subconscious.
 As Edmund Husserl once wrote, “Zu den Sachen selbst” (return to the things themselves), and the photographic technique is in fact the perfect means by which to do just that, to come closer, even though it demands an extensive reformulation of the phenomenological reality.
 Closer to the objects, the items and things, while at the same time distancing oneself, backing up to see a little clearer.
 Reducing an object into an image, however, also entails providing it with a new status.
 “I honour you with my gaze, and it is now up to you to acknowledge your role in this drama!”